ramanbansal9876/PLCC-Top-up-IRA-Campaign-Analytics-Credit-Lending-Domain/README.md

 ## 📊 Data Preparation & Execution

-- Extracted customer data using complex **SQL joins and filters**.
+- Extracted customer data using complex **SQL joins and filters** based on real-time attributes like loan maturity and interest rate.
 - Removed customers flagged under **DNC/NDNC** to maintain compliance.
-- Used **Excel** for banding, opportunity logic, and final filtering.
+- Used **Excel** to maintain version-controlled campaign sheets and historical tracking of performance.
-- Tracked performance using **monthly feedback reports** from the outreach team and optimized future lists accordingly.
+- Tracked execution using **monthly feedback reports** from the outreach team and refined targeting logic accordingly.

 ## 🤝 Cross-Team Collaboration